-We’re exaggerating, of course, but the gist of this is true.
-Out there on the online forums, discussions can get heated when discussing about the merits or demerits of these kind of razors.
+We’re exaggerating, of course, but this gist is true.
+On online forums, discussions can get heated when discussing the merits or demerits of these razors.

-If you’re a newbie looking at buying your first razor, you can easily be distracted by all the competing arguments for both types of razors.
-To make things simpler, allow us to give you the low-down on which one gives the best shave.
-Because at the end of the day, that’s what we are all after, right?
-A clean and comfortable close shave.
+If you’re a newbie looking to buy your first razor, you can easily be distracted by the arguments for both types of razors.1 To simplify things, let us give you the low-down on which one gives the best shave.
+Because that’s what we are all after, a clean and comfortable close shave.

 Here's what you can find in this article: